SamSalvatico/christmas-hackaton/README.md

 - **🌍 Country Selection**: Browse and search through a comprehensive list of countries with an intuitive dropdown interface

+- **🔍 Search Modes**: Choose between "Fast search" (using GPT-3.5-turbo) or "Detective Santa" (using o4-mini) for different levels of detail and response speed

 - **🍽️ Discover Traditional Dishes**: Select a country to discover its famous Christmas dishes, including:
   - Entry/appetizer dishes
   - Main courses
   - Desserts

   Each dish includes detailed descriptions and ingredient lists, powered by OpenAI.

+- **📖 Recipe Viewing**: Click on any dish name to view a step-by-step recipe with detailed instructions, powered by the same AI model you selected for the search

 - **🎵 Christmas Carols**: Learn about famous Christmas carols from each country, including the carol name and author when available